 Learning about Bees or Butterflies or other pollinators offers up an opportunity to dive into the details of flowers and further down the road of nature appreciation.
-Butterflies have a proboscis and bees a tongue to reach deep into flowers to drink nectar.
+Butterflies have a proboscis and bees a tongue to reach deep into flowers to drink nectar, a solution of sugars.
 In doing so, they get covered in pollen grains from the flower anther and inadvertently help spread it to the stigma of other flowers they visit helping to cross pollinate and help flowers go to seed.
+The nectar has no other function than to attract pollinating animals.
 Dissecting a flower is a fun way to better understand this process.

 Out of abundance and convenience, in the spring I’ll choose daffodils for dissection but if I don’t have a readily available supply of flowers I’ll purchase a few Alstroemeria, commonly called the Peruvian lily or lily of the Incas from a florist.
 Click Here for an excellent detailed description to help lead the dissection lesson.